Our Board of Governors and Global Advisory Council

 Rebecca Gong Sharp

-Prior to joining IDinsight, Becca was a strategy consultant working for the Rockefeller Foundation and other large philanthropies.
+Prior to initially joining IDinsight, Becca was a strategy consultant working for the Rockefeller Foundation and other large philanthropies.
 She has worked extensively across Central Asia, Eastern Europe, and East Africa, with specialties in impact evaluation, strategy consulting, behavioral economics, project design, and business development.
 Becca published an independent report for Evidence Action in East Africa on the feasibility of scaling a migration intervention to mitigate seasonal hunger.
 Previously, she managed reporting for 11 departments at the Aga Khan Foundation in Kyrgyzstan.

 Becca holds a BA with honors in Social Studies from Harvard University, an MBA from the Yale School of Management, and an MPA in international development from the Princeton School of International and Public Affairs.
 She speaks fluent Mandarin Chinese and Russian.